As I often remind people, money is a tool.

 Now let’s talk about scarcity fears.
 Scarcity fears distort when and how people use their money.
 If enough rich people get scared enough, they cause recessions and global economic depressions.

-A lot of people get stuck on the topic of money feeling that they don’t have enough.
-Having enough becomes a background decision-making tool.
+A lot of people feel that they don’t have enough.
 This fear impacts how their ego decides it can and can’t do certain things, and it shuts a person out from possibility.

 People believe their fear is the truth.